VladMinzatu/performance-handbook/toolset/01_linux_performance_infrastructure/02_data_exchange_formats.md

 # Data and visualisation interoperability

-We talk about this here as another topic where various tools meet.
+We talk about this here as another topic where various tools meet, although this is not as much a Linux-specific topic.

 While `perf`, `eBPF`, Go’s pprof, and tracing systems all operate at different layers, over the past decade they’ve converged on a few shared output formats and visualization idioms, especially flamegraphs and trace timelines.